igormironchik/qt-widgets-on-real-example/chapter01/mainwindow-basics.md

 	void quit();
 ```

-QMainWindow has menu bar, status bar, central widget, etc. For such actions it's a good place in File menu,
+QMainWindow has a menu bar, status bar, central widget, etc. For such actions it's a good place in the File menu,
 as in almost all desktop applications.
-In the constructor of MainWindow we will add code to create File
+In the constructor of MainWindow we will add code to create the File
 menu and fill it with actions.
 Let's see:

 ```